udacity/create-your-own-adventure/english/light-hand/light-walls/in_my_belly/belly_ache.md

-You think you've solved your problem.
-You have eaten your way out of the room.
-But, you begin to feel an odd movement in your stomach.
-You have not killed him; only moved him inside of you.
-Your troubles have only just begun.
+You think you're done.
+But, you feel movement in your gut.
+The enemy has moved within.